Inquests are necessary if the cause of a death was violent, sudden or not known. Inquests are managed by a Coroner.

 What is an inquest?

 An inquest investigates the who, how, where and when surrounding a death.
 An inquest will not blame anyone for a death; it will just investigate the circumstances surrounding a death.
 The primary aim of an inquest is to record a death and to identify who has died.
-They will usually then be adjourned and police enquiries will continue, as well as the Coroners investigations.
-The inquest will then continue at a later date.
+If a police investigation is being conducted, the Coroner will open and then adjourn the inquest whilst police enquiries continue, as well as the Coroner's own investigations.
+The inquest will then resume or conclude at a later date.

 Who attends an inquest?